abaez/ansible-role-docker/README.md

 =========
 [![license][2i]][2p]

-Install docker with docker-compose for RedHat, Debian, and Suse variants.
+Install docker with docker-compose for a number of linux variants.

 Usage
 -----